 2) How many boys must be raped for it to concern you?
 Alumni estimate 1 in 5, well into the 1990s.

 3) Are they?
 Trav's parents believed that, too.
-But, again, how does any of this impact resources for the actual victims?
+But, again, how does any of this impact resources for the

 4) No.